-There is now greater awareness that businesses trading with the EU will need an Economic Operator Registration and Identification (EORI) Number.
-But one question which may not be clear is whether you need both a UK and an EU EORI number.
+There is now greater awareness that UK businesses trading with the EU need an Economic Operator Registration and Identification (EORI) Number.
+But one question which was until recently unclear is whether businesses need both a UK and an EU EORI number.

 So, does my business need both a UK and an EU EORI number?